jetbrains-academy/kotlin-onboarding-introduction/LastPush/CanvasGenerator/task.md

 In this project, you can use the already implemented functions and variables:

-- the `newLineSymbol` variable, which stores a new line symbol;
+- the `newLineSymbol` variable, which stores a newline symbol;
 - the `getPatternWidth` function, which accepts a pattern and calculates its width;

 The `canvas` generator should build a rectangle `width` x `height` from the pattern.